Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 While very rare, Golden Retrievers can be aggressive with children.
 Golden Retrievers are animals, and any animal can become aggressive in certain situations.
 Common causes are poor breeding, socialization or training, children teasing or being abusive to the dog, and lack of adult supervision.

 After all, if a child is mean to a dog and the dog has retreated or issued numerous warnings, but you’re not around to monitor it, then who’s fault is it?

 Proper training is necessary – both for the dog and for the children.
-Children must be taught to be kind and respectful to the dog.
+Children must be taught to be kind and respectful to their dogs.

 Children are often noisy and sporadic in their movements, so a Golden Retriever should be gradually introduced to such erratic behaviors so they can become accustomed to a child’s behavior.

 A child should be taught how to be gentle around the dog.
-Do not allow roughhousing and no hitting the dog or pulling their hair.
+For example, do not allow roughhousing and no hitting the dog or pulling their hair.